Digital Health Works Insights

 Before pushing deeper into hospital buying conversations, ask whether you have:

 1. A concise problem statement and value narrative by stakeholder.
-2. A buyer map that includes procurement, operations, IT, and budget ownership.
-3. Standard responses for security, privacy, and data questions.
-4. A clear implementation outline covering training, support, and handoff.
+2. A buyer map that includes procurement, operations, IT, finance, and budget ownership.
+3. Standard responses for security, privacy, data, and integration questions.
+4. A clear implementation outline covering training, support, handoff, and owner responsibilities.
 5. Commercial terms that make sense in the buyer's budgeting reality.
 6. Evidence that supports both clinical and economic claims.
 7. A defined path from pilot or evaluation to normal commercial use.
+8. A support model that can survive real customer usage.
+9. A renewal or expansion logic that explains why the product remains valuable after go-live.

 If several of those are missing, the company may still be early in commercialization, even if product interest is strong.